johanvos/openjfxorg/CONTRIBUTING.md

 Feature requests
 ----------------

-If you find yourself wishing for a feature that doesn't exist in OpneJFX, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in OpenJFX, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that OpenJFX has today have been added because our users saw the need.
 Open an issue on our [issues list](https://bugs.openjdk.java.net) on JBS which describes the feature you would like to see, why you need it, and how it should work.

 Contributing code and documentation changes